 Grimoire of souls is a mutli-episode game released for mobile phones.
 Each adventure in the game featured chapters taken from other games in the series, such as an episode recreating sections of Portrait of Ruin.

 Charlotte is one of the starting characters in Harmony of Despair, her one non-continuity appearance so far.
 Of course, this whole game is a flight-of-fancy, non-continuity adventure, so nothing that happened in the game actually had any effect on the greater continuity

 Playing as Charlotte:

 Charlotte is not your average Belnades sorceress.
-Her primary attack are magical books which she swings at enemies (often with the weapons from the stories in the books themselves swining out at enemies).
+Her primary attack are magical books which she swings at enemies (often with the weapons from the stories in the books themselves swinging out at enemies).
 She also uses magic via the various magical scrolls she finds, giving her more than just the basic Ice, Fire, and Lightning spells to use.
 Her attacks can grow pretty devastating, allowing her to perform good crowd control as she's exploring the castle.
 Johnathan may be better for boss fights (especially with the right weapons), but Charlotte generally is the better character for the deep dives through the various halls of the castle.

-The two-player team-up dynamic is lost in Harmony of Despair.
-While Charlotte can team up with some heroes to perform dual-attacks (as there can be a bunch of heroes running around in the game at once), the explorational aspects of the team-up were removed.
+The two-player team-up dynamic is lost in Castlevania: Harmony of Despair.
+While Charlotte can team up with some heroes to perform dual-attacks (as there can be a bunch of heroes running around in the game at once), the exploration aspects of the team-up were removed.
 They also no longer share magic and health, which might be considered a bonus.
 In all other ways, though, Charlotte plays the same as her Portrait incarnation.
 While she only ever has one weapon in the game, her Book of Binding, she can collect spells from downed enemies.
 As a bonus, the more spells she collects (even duplicates of spells in her inventory), the more powerful her book's attacks get.